Skip to main content

 A: The Automated Speed Enforcement Ordinance allows for four (4) hours of community service in lieu of payment.

 You must state your intent to complete community service by the due date on the system fine notice, which is 30 days from the date of issuance of the system fine notice.
 After 30 days, you will no longer be eligible to request community service.
-Please be advised you must complete all 4 hours of community service within 90 days of issuance of the system fine notice, to have your debt be considered as paid in full.
-If you would like to take advantage of this opportunity to pay back the community with your time, you must choose the community service option at ZeroFatality.com.
+Please be advised that you must complete all 4 hours of community service within 90 days of issuance of the system fine notice to have your debt considered as paid in full.
+If you would like to take advantage of community service as an alternative resolution, you MUST follow the instructions on your citation to accept responsibility for the citation and opt in to community service for each citation separately.

 Q: How do I find out more information about what community service options are available?